mcarneiro/airbnb-organizer/README.md

-# Airbnb Organizer
+# Stayoo

-A modern web application to manage Airbnb rental properties, track reservations, expenses, and calculate Brazilian rental income taxes.
-All data is stored in your own Google Sheet for full control and easy access.

-> This is a vibe coding experiment!
+I'm a developer and short-term rental host.
+I built Stayoo to simplify my property management—track reservations, log expenses, and calculate Brazilian monthly taxes, all synced to a Google Sheet.

 ## Features